cognix-dev/cognix/README.md

 <br clear="left">

-🚀 **v0.1.1 released!**
+🚀 **v0.1.2 released!**

-Provider auto-detection and model fallback fixes included.
-Now works seamlessly with OpenAI-only or Anthropic-only setups.
+Fixed "Unknown model: gpt-4o" error for OpenAI-only users.

 If you find Cognix useful, please give it a star ⭐ — it helps us reach more developers and build a stronger community.